-- 22.5 The determined level of supervision must be incorporated into the ISP, which must be signed by the youth, DFCS Case Manager and Life Coach. - 22.6 The youth's level of independence should be re-assessed at least every three months or as often as circumstances or changes dictate.
-This reassessment should occur as dictated by the DFCS Case Manager, or Life Coach with consideration given to requests made by the youth. - 22.7 The provider must have a policy surrounding youth, ages 18-21, who are missing for 48 hours or more.
+- overall progress toward established goals and desired outcomes. - 24.4 The determined level of supervision must be incorporated into the ISP, which must be signed by the youth, DFCS Case Manager and Life Coach. - 24.5 The youth's level of independence should be re-assessed at least every three months or as often as circumstances or changes dictate.
+This reassessment should occur as dictated by the DFCS Case Manager, or Life Coach with consideration given to requests made by the youth. - 24.6 The provider must have a policy surrounding youth, ages 18-21, who are missing for 48 hours or more.
 The policy should include the agency's procedure for reporting the youth missing, steps taken to locate the youth, and debriefing procedures after the youth has been located.
 Debriefing should be held with the youth and DFCS.
-Documentation of the debriefing should be maintained in the youth's record. - 22.8 Providers must have a policy to monitor youth who have identified substance use.
-The policy should address how the provider will support the youth within the program and outline how staff will be trained to identify indicators of substance use and abuse.
-Identified concerns should be documented in the youth's ISP and updated as events dictate.
+Documentation of the debriefing should be maintained in the youth's record. - 24.7 For parenting youth in independent living, watchful oversight is the responsibility of the mother for her child (ren).
+The provider must take reasonable action to provide for the health, safety, and well-being of a resident and the resident's child (ren) who may or may not be in the resident's legal custody, however, under the watchful oversight of the provider.
+The provider is responsible for ensuring the protection from physical, emotional, social, moral, financial harm and personal exploitation of the resident and her child (ren) while in care.
+The provider is responsible for providing the amount of supervision and care indicated by a resident's age, developmental level, physical, emotional, and social needs, and her ability to meet the fundamental needs of her child (ren).
+Note: A youth that is a parent of a child in the custody of DFCS must be approved by the Senior Manager-Placement Services prior to being placed in a single occupancy setting with their child(ren).